tardate/LittleArduinoProjects/PIC/PIC16F84ABlinky/README.md

 ## Notes

 I'm planning to play around a bit more with low-end (8 bit) PICs.
 To start I'd like to get my toolchain setup and testing.
 So for this project I'm programming a PIC16F84A-04 with a simple assembler "LED blinky" routine in order to test my setup and the following tools:

-* MPLAB X v5.30 running on macOS
+* MPLAB X IDE
-    * mplab_ide - the main IDE
-    * mplab_ipe - the stand-alone programmer
-    * mpasm 5.86
 * PICkit 3 (clone)
 * PIC16F84A-04 on a breadboard
 * PIC16F84A-04 on a 3rd party development/programming board

+I originally ran this exercise in 2017 with MPLAB X IDE v5.30 and mpasm 5.86, but now updated in Feb-2026:

+* Revised assembler code to use PIC-as instead of old mpasm syntax.
+* Compiled with MPLAB X IDE v6.20 on macOS
+* Programmed using the PICkit 3 on Ubuntu with MPLAB X IPE v6.20 (the last version to support PICkit 3)

+See [LEAP#331 Getting Blinky with PIC Assembler](../GettingBlinky/) for more details on the trials and tribulations of trying to continue to use the PICkit 3 on macOS.

 ### PIC16F84A Specs